Skip to main content

 let's get started

 Tax season in Canada is fast approaching, and many people are looking for ways to reduce their tax burden.
-While many are aware of the tax benefits of RRSPs and other accounts, many don’t know that the medical portion of travel insurance is tax deductible.
+While you may be aware of the tax benefits of RRSPs and other accounts, you might not know that the medical portion of travel insurance is tax deductible.

-Travel insurance is crucial when travelling outside the country or your home province.
+Travel insurance is crucial when travelling outside your home country or province.
 It protects your travel plans in case of unforeseen emergencies—such as unexpected travel interruptions, and having extra health insurance protects your wallet from the high cost of medical care

 Buying travel insurance is a smart move that covers you in an emergency with a tax benefit as a nice bonus.